matchy-at-ethz/pls-2024-group-c/README.md

 For The Gillespie Simulation.
 Seperate in classes so parts can be changed independantly, DO NOT CHANGE THE DATA-STRUCTURE ONCE DECIDED UPON.
 It should be expandable without restructuring.

 TODO
-* Put the data in a pandas array (the Rows can be named and it is not static compared to the numpy array)
+* Put the data in a pandas DAtaFrame (the Rows can be named and it is not static compared to the numpy array (my argument))
 * Implement the Matrix Multiplication to calculate the partition function (R) -> Nora
 * Implement the random select function from a module
 * Think about ways to test and Implement tests